The Right Way to Price a Handmade Product (Step-by-Step Formula)

 GET OFF ETSY

 Many people selling on Etsy aren’t running businesses.
 They’re trying to sell the crafts they make or test the waters to see if what they make will sell, and they’re basing their prices on what other Etsy sellers are charging.
+Not to mention, Etsy is saturated with business selling mass produced items (which allows them to set prices much lower than handmade items).

 On Etsy, it can become a bit of an infinite loop with sellers trying to undercut each other and, in the end, no one is profiting because they’re just trying to get the sale (not build a sustainable business).